Syllabus Edition

 A pendulum, bungee jumper, swing bridge, vibrations in a prayer bowl, a swing, a ball rolling up and down the sides of a bowl and a spring are all examples of simple harmonic oscillations.

-• This is why a person jumping on a trampoline is not an example of simple harmonic motion:
+• A person jumping on a trampoline is not an example of simple harmonic motion because:

-• The restoring force on the person is not proportional to their distance from the equilibrium position
+• The restoring force on the person is not proportional to their displacement from the equilibrium position and always acts down

 • When the person is not in contact with the trampoline, the restoring force is equal to their weight, which is constant